Pulitzer winner Nicholas Kristof to speak at April 11 event

 Archbishop Desmond Tutu dubbed Kristof as "an honorary African" for his reporting on conflicts there, and President Bill Clinton said: "There is no one in journalism, anywhere in the United States at least, who has done anything like the work he has done to figure out how poor people are actually living around the world, and what their potential is."

 After joining The New York Times in 1984, Kristof served as a correspondent in Los Angeles, Hong Kong, Beijing, and Tokyo.
 He's covered presidential politics, interviewed everyone from President Obama to Iranian President Ahmadinejad, and was the first blogger on The New York Times website.
-A documentary about him, “Reporter,” executive-produced by Ben Affleck, aired on HBO, and he has more than 3 million fans combined on Twitter, Facebook and Google+.
+A documentary about him, “Reporter,” executive-produced by Ben Affleck, aired on HBO.

-The cost to register for the April 11 event is $37, which includes a panel discussion, hors d'oeuvres and a dessert buffet.
+The cost to register for the April 11 event is $37 and includes a panel discussion, hors d'oeuvres and a dessert buffet.
 Book club tables of eight are available for a reduced cost of $260 per table.
 Register online at wvik.org, or by calling 309-764-7507.

 This Intelligent Conversation is made possible by the Joyce & Tony Singh Family Foundation, fostering “a diverse Quad-Cities, dedicated to reconciliation, peace, and inclusiveness.”